 The farmers market: OCakes sells gluten-free baked goods.
 Brown Butter Bakery is on hiatus, but I'm hopeful they'll come back some day in their own space.

 A Bowl of Good: Another restaurant supporting local farmers, and less pricey than the Chop House.
-They know what is gluten-free and what isn't, and they sell gluten-free brownies.
+Gluten-free options are labeled on the menu, and they sell gluten-free brownies.

 Know of others?
 Leave them in the comments.
 I plan to occasionally post here about gluten-free options and will update this list as I learn more.